-Welcome to the Smthsonian Libraries and Archives' Botany and Horticulture Research Guide.
-This is a list of mostly freely-available resources for students, teachers, and researchers to learn about specific subject areas of both botany and horticulture.
-This guide's concentration follows the primary print holdings found at the branch library.
-The botany websites feature taxonomy, systematics and botanical nomenclature.
-The horticulture websites are on primary American garden history, plants that can grow in the mid-Atlantic region of the United States, and landscape design.
-Please feel free to Contact Us with suggestions for additional resources or with questions.
+The Smithsonian Libraries and Archives' Botany and Horticulture Research Guide is a select list of resources for students, teachers, and researchers to learn about specific subject areas of both botany and horticulture.
+This guide's concentration follows the major concentrations of print holdings found in the Botany and Horticulture Library.
+The botany websites feature taxonomy, systematics, and botanical nomenclature.
+The horticulture websites feature American garden history, plants that can grow in the mid-Atlantic region of the United States, and landscape design.

 - Department of Botany, Smithsonian official website: Links to the current research projects of the Smithsonian's National Museum of Natural History's Department of Botany, featuring botanical work around the globe and more recent projects such as the DNA Barcode Project.

-- The Field Book Project: Field books are important primary source documents that describe the events leading up to and including the collection of specimens or observations during field research.
+- The Field Book Project: A website designed by our Institutional Archives, field books are important primary source documents that describe the events leading up to and including the collection of specimens or observations during field research.

 - Smithsonian Gardens: Smithsonian Gardens creates outdoor themed gardens through the Smithsonian museum complex and provides educational opportunities and programs to the public to learn about gardening.

 - Community of Gardens: Community of Gardens is the Smithsonian’s digital home for sharing and preserving the stories of gardens and the gardeners who make them grow.

 - Virtual Tours from Smithsonian Gardens: Be an armchair explorer of our gardens on the National Mall and annual exhibits such as the fabulous Orchid Shows held in the winter months here in Washington D.C.
 Take virtual morning walks along shady garden paths are calling.
 Virtual tours offered of gardens, exhibits, and greenhouses.